top of page

 Eligibility: High school students in grades 9-12

-The UPenn Wharton Global Youth Program's "Understanding Your Money" course is a valuable and comprehensive educational opportunity designed for young learners interested in financial literacy and personal finance.
-This program, often led by instructors from the prestigious Wharton School at the University of Pennsylvania, typically provides a thorough introduction to key financial concepts, such as budgeting, saving, investing, and making informed financial decisions.
-Students participating in this program typically have the chance to explore various aspects of personal finance through engaging activities, workshops, and interactive discussions.
-They might gain insights into managing their own finances, setting financial goals, and making responsible decisions about spending and saving.
+The UPenn Wharton Global Youth Program's "Understanding Your Money" course is a valuable educational opportunity for students interested in financial literacy and personal finance.
+This online economics course, led by instructors from the prestigious Wharton School at the University of Pennsylvania, introduces key financial concepts, such as budgeting, saving, investing, and making informed financial decisions.
+You will explore various aspects of personal finance through activities, workshops, and discussions.
+You will learn how to manage your own finances, set financial goals, and make responsible decisions about spending and saving.
 Additionally, the course may cover fundamental economic principles and the broader financial landscape.

 Cost: Free